Snipcola/destroyer-v3/commands.md

 ### DmAll

-The dmall command DMs all members the specified message.
+The dmall command DMs all guild (server) members the specified message.

 Format:
 ```markdown